Maley Drive Extension Project

 • How will the intersection of Frood Rd and Lasalle Blvd be upgraded as a result of the project?
 With 4 lanes of traffic at the eastern side of the intersection what will the lane configuration look like?
 Will the timing of the traffic lights be improved/updated, or is it being considered to replace the traffic lights with another roundabout?

-Sean asked almost 6 years ago
+Sean asked over 6 years ago

 The existing signalized intersection at Frood Road and Lasalle Blvd will not be upgraded as part of the Maley Drive Extension and Widening Project.
 The new 4 lane section on Lasalle Blvd begins approximately 700 metres east of Frood Road near the new roundabout at the Collège Boréal entrance.
 The traffic signals timing at Frood Road will be monitored after the Maley Drive Extension and Widening project is completed and adjustments will be made if required.
 Phase 2 of the Maley Drive Extension and Widening Project includes a roundabout at the Frood Road intersection.
 There are no plans to construct Phase 2 at this time.